SamelCamel/SpongebobBlink/README.md

 - [BlueberryWolfi's APIs](https://github.com/BlueberryWolf/APIs)

 # Manual installation
+- Download the [latest release](https://github.com/SamelCamel/SpongebobBlink/releases) of the mod
 - Extract the contents of SamelCamel.SpongebobBlink to your WEBFISHING installation folder.
 You can also drag and drop the GDWeave folder directly into the installation folder